 - In a small jar (these are perfect) or bowl, combine the milk, orange zest, and vanilla extract.
 Taste, and if you’d like a more pronounced vanilla flavor, add another ⅛ teaspoon vanilla extract.
 Be sure to measure out the extra vanilla extract rather than just pouring more in—it’s easy to go overboard.

-- Whisk in the chia seeds, cover the bowl and refrigerate for at least 2 hours (or overnight), until the chia seeds have absorbed enough moisture to achieve a pudding-like state.
+- Whisk in the chia seeds.
+Let the mixture rest for about 15 minutes, then whisk the mixture again to break up any clumps.
+Cover the bowl and refrigerate for at least 2 hours (or overnight), until the chia seeds have absorbed enough moisture to achieve a pudding-like state.
 If you think of it, give it a stir sometime along the way to break up any clumps of chia.

 - Before serving, stir once again to break up any clumps of chia seeds.
 Serve with a drizzle of honey or maple syrup on top and any additional toppings you might like.
 This pudding will keep well in the refrigerator, covered, for about 5 days.